tahmidefaz/GPT-browsing-plugin/README.md

 # GPT-browsing-plugin
-*A browsing plugin for Huggingface based chat LLM models.*
+*A browsing plugin for Huggingface based chat LLM models* 🤗 🌐 🤖

 <a href="https://colab.research.google.com/github/tahmidefaz/GPT-browsing-plugin/blob/main/notebooks/GPT_browsing_plugin_v1.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

-To use, click on the "Open in Colab" button above.
+👆📲 To use, click on the "Open in Colab" button above.

-A copy is also provided under the `notebooks` directory.
+📂 Check out the `notebooks` directory for another copy.

-I am Loading the smallest open-sourced [Dolly 2.0 model (3B)](https://huggingface.co/databricks/dolly-v2-3b) by default.
+🤖 Using the smallest open-sourced [Dolly 2.0 model (3B)](https://huggingface.co/databricks/dolly-v2-3b) by default.
 I found it very capable with the browsing plugin.

-I was not able to try out other similar models because of GPU memory restrictions, but all Huggingface transformers compatible Chat LLM models should work.
+🙅‍♀️ I was not able to try out other similar models because of GPU restrictions, but all Huggingface transformers compatible Chat LLM models should work. 😎

-There is a field in the notebook to set a model of your choice.
+💻 There is a field in the notebook to set a model of your choice.

 ## Browsing Parameters Explanation
 `search_topic` - The search topic.
 This is different from the user questions.
 This can be things like "Trappist-1 planets", "SVB collapse" etc.